lsst-dm/dmtn-056/index.rst

 Represents a discrete unit of data (e.g. a particular visit, tract, or filter).

-In the :ref:`Common Schema <CommonSchema>`, a :ref:`DataUnit` is a row in the table for its :ref:`DataUnitType`.  :ref:`DataUnits <DataUnit>` must be shared across different repositories (which may be backed by different database systems), so their primary keys in the :ref:`Common Schema` must not be database-specific quantities such as autoincrement fields.
+In the :ref:`Common Schema <CommonSchema>`, a :ref:`DataUnit` is a row in the table for its :ref:`DataUnitType`.  :ref:`DataUnits <DataUnit>` must be shared across different repositories (which may be backed by different database systems), so their primary keys in the :ref:`CommonSchema` must not be database-specific quantities such as autoincrement fields.

 .. _DataUnitType: